-Intended for those who wish a general picture of human psychology but who do not want to take further courses in psychology.
-Emphasis will be on the application of psychological principles to problems of everyday living rather than the technical-scientific approach of Psychology 1a.
+Intended for those who wish a general picture of human psycholo do not want to take further courses in psychology.
+Emphasis will application of psychological principles to problems of everyday li than the technical-scientific approach of Psychology 1a.

 33 PSYCHOLOGY OF ADJUSTMENT (3)